-British R&B-band formed in London in 1979 by Peter Staines (guitar, vocals), Bill Hurley (vocals), Tony Oliver (guitar), Jim Russell (drums) and Ben Donelly (bass).
+This British R&B-band was formed in London in 1979 by Peter Staines (guitar, vocals), Bill Hurley (vocals), Tony Oliver (guitar), Jim Russell (drums) and Ben Donelly (bass).

-The breakthrough for the group was an old Standells punk classic, Dirty Water, from their great debut LP, First Offence (1980).
+The breakthrough for the group was a version of the old Standells punk classic, Dirty Water, from their great debut LP, First Offence (1980).

 This is also evident on the album, The Inmates Meet The Beatles: Live In Paris, an album the band recorded as a tribute for the twentieth anniversary of The Beatles‘ Sgt.
 Peppers Lonely Hearts Club Band (1967) – It goes without saying that they couldn’t help but perform The Beatles’ songs sounding like The Rolling Stones.